 - Antisocial behavior i.e. disruptive, disrespectful, or destructive behavior

 - Nightmares or other sleep problems

 - Isolation or confusion

-Adolescents may feel guilty.
+Adolescents may feel guilty about the event.
 They may feel guilt for not preventing injury or deaths.
-They also may have thoughts of revenge.
+They may also have thoughts of revenge.